ESW1234/style-guide/aura/README.md

     }
 })
 ```
-_Aura doesn't care how you define it, it becomes an anonymous function on compilation either way._
+_Aura doesn't care how you define a function, it becomes an anonymous function on compilation either way._